-Route or Trail Description of Impact Proposed Mitigation South Segment (North Salt Lake, Woods Cross, and Salt Lake City) 2600 South and 1100 North The bike lanes and sidewalks that traverse the existing interchange would be temporarily closed during construction.
+Route or Trail Description of Impact Proposed Mitigation 2600 South/ 1100 North The bike lanes and sidewalks that traverse the existing interchange would be temporarily closed during construction.
 The bike lanes would be realigned to the north and south of the street of the new single-point urban interchange.
 A separate multi-use path would be constructed to the south side of 2600 South, and a new pathway would be constructed on the north side in a new alignment under I-15 connecting 800 West and Wildcat Way.
 800 West The sidewalk on the east side of 800 West would be temporarily closed during construction.
-A multi-use pathway would be constructed on the west and south side of 800 West.
-Center Street The sidewalks and bike lanes along Center Street would be temporarily closed during construction while a new overpass for I-15 is installed.
+A SUP would be constructed on the west and south sides of 800 West.
+South Segment (No orth Salt Lake, Woods Cross, and Salt Lake City) Center Street The sidewalks and bike lanes along Center Street would be temporarily closed during construction while a new overpass for I-15 is installed.
 There are gaps in the sidewalk network on the west side of I-15.
-Bike lanes and sidewalks would be constructed along both sides of Center Street providing a complete network.
-The project would widen and improve the SUP on the south side of Center Street between I-15 and 400 West.
+Bike lanes would be constructed along both sides of Center Street, thereby providing a complete network.
+The Action Alternative would provide a 5-foot-wide sidewalk on the north side of Center Street under I-15 and widen and improve the SUP on the south side of Center Street between I-15 and 400 West.
 U.S. 89/Beck Street The bike lane on the east side of Beck Street would be temporarily closed construction.
-The bike lane would be replaced with an SUP on the east side of the street.
+The bike lane would be replaced with an SUP on the east side of U.S. 89.
 The new SUP would be extended to connect Eagle Ridge Drive in North Salt Lake to Wall Avenue/200 West in Salt Lake City.
 900 West 900 West would be realigned as part of the new interchange at 1000 North.
 The bike lanes and sidewalks would be temporarily closed during construction.
 The sidewalks and bike lanes would be replaced in kind.
 1000 North 1000 North would be realigned near 900 West as part of the new interchange at 1000 North.
 The bike lanes and sidewalks would be temporarily closed during construction.
 The sidewalks and bike lanes would be replaced in kind.
+A new SUP that connects 1000 North to Warm Springs Road and goes under I-15 would also be provided with the Action Alternative.
 600 North The bike lanes and sidewalk on the south side of the street that traverse the single-point urban interchange would be temporarily closed during construction.
 The bike lanes and sidewalks would be realigned to the north and south of the street of the new diamond interchange configuration.
-Protected or buffered bike lanes and new SUPs would be constructed.
+Buffered or barrier-protected bike lanes and new sidewalks would be constructed with the Action Alternative.